 From 2022, UAE banks have been instructed by the UAE Central Bank to increase the representation of UAE nationals in their organisations with a focus on the representation of UAE nationals in critical roles and senior management.
 The UAE Central Bank has also mandated banks to hire graduating UAE nationals each year to support the employment of university graduates.
-The Emiratisation representation and graduate hire requirements are set by the UAE Central Bank for each organisation and are based on a number of factors.
+The representation of UAE nationals and graduate hire requirements ("Emiratisation") are set by the UAE Central Bank for each organisation and are based on a number of factors.
 If a bank is unable to achieve their targets for recruiting or progressing UAE nationals through the organisation, they will be subject to penalties.

-As at 31 March 2023, the Bank's Emiratisation percentage stood at 43.3 per cent. of its workforce in the UAE, equating to 1,596 UAE nationals employed in positions at different levels across the Bank.
+As at 31 March 2024, FAB's Emiratisation percentage stood at 42.6 per cent. of its workforce in the UAE, equating to 1,671 UAE nationals employed in positions at different levels across FAB.

-In line with the Emiratisation Circular, the Bank has made a commitment to employing and training UAE nationals.
-The Bank's Emiratisation strategy supports the Bank's position as a nationalisation leader across the UAE.
-The Bank's Emiratisation strategy, implemented through recruitment and employee selection as well as training programmes, enjoys the support and commitment of business heads and management across all business areas of the Bank.
+In line with the UAE Central Bank's Emiratisation requirements, FAB has made a commitment to employing and training UAE nationals.
+FAB's Emiratisation strategy supports FAB's position as a nationalisation leader across the UAE.